Big1533/sdl_android_guides/docs/Getting Started/Integration Basics/index.md

 If you created the service using the Android Studio template then the service should have been added to your `AndroidManifest.xml` otherwise the service needs to be added in the manifest.
 Because we want our service to be seen by other SDL enabled apps, we need to set `android:exported="true"`.
 The system may issue a lint warning because of this, so we can suppress that using `tools:ignore="ExportedService"`.

+## Lock Screen Activity

-We also need to define the activity used for the lock screen.
+An Activity entry must also be added to the manifest for the SDL lock screen.
 For more information about lock screens, please see the [Adding the Lock Screen](https://smartdevicelink.com/en/guides/android/adding-the-lock-screen/) section.

 !!!
 NOTE
 When using `SdlManager`, the lock screen is enabled by default via the `LockScreenManager`.
 Please see the link above for more information